junliangma/semi_supervised_wrapper_method/README.md

 # semi_supervised_wrapper_method
-If labeled data is expensive, why not leverage untagged data ?
+If labeled data is expensive, why not leverage unlabeled data ?

 This is why we have explored **wrapper method**.